CRen88888/git-project-COOPER/README.md

 void resetAllFiles(File directory):
 This is the helper method for robustReset().
 It recursively deletes all generated files from previous tests including all objects in the objects directory.

+void createIndexTreeTest():
+This method tests the createIndexTree method.
+It creates two files, a and b inside a sample directory.
+The b file is in a sub directory called dir2.
+It then sysouts the root hash at the end of the root tree.